greg-js/arch-wiki-md-repo/wiki/_content/english/2bwm.md

 ## Installation

-[Install](/index.php/Install "Install") [2bwm](https://aur.archlinux.org/packages/2bwm/).
-Although the installation process can be automatic, if directly building from the AUR, it is highly recommended to read and edit the "config.h" file in the source directory.
+[Install](/index.php/Install "Install") the [2bwm](https://aur.archlinux.org/packages/2bwm/) package.
+Although the installation process can be automatic, if directly building from the AUR, it is highly recommended to read and edit the `config.h` file in the source directory.

 ## Configuration

 ### Starting 2bwm

-2bwm generally starts from a script, either from [startx](/index.php/Startx "Startx") or from a login manager such as [XDM](/index.php/XDM "XDM").
+2bwm generally starts from a script, either from [startx](/index.php/Startx "Startx") or from a [display manager](/index.php/Display_manager "Display manager") such as [XDM](/index.php/XDM "XDM").

 If it starts from the console, a .xinitrc file is needed.
 Here is a complete example: